mouadTaoussi/survey-app/README.md

 You can now use an aternative **Open source** application that fit your needs if you ever caring about your **data** and **personnel data**.

 ### How it works ?
-If you are intresting about learning how the application collect and proccess responses in order to give the user a full report of responses represented in graphs, you can read [this](https://github.com/mouadTaoussi/survey-app/blob/master/HOW_IT_WORKS.md)
+If you are intresting about learning how the application collect and proccess responses in order to give the user a full report of responses represented in graphs, you can read [this algorithm that responsible about that Job](https://github.com/mouadTaoussi/survey-app/blob/master/Controllers/Questions.js#L136-L226), it is provided by comments making you understand each block.

 ### Technologies
 #### Back-End side